djformby/GRFICS/README.md

 ### Instructions

 Recommended hardware:

 25GB free hard drive space

 8GB RAM

 Quad core processor

+You can either install from scratch or download pre-built VMs from my Google Drive.

+#### Installing from scratch

 1. Download and install the latest version of VirtualBox from https://www.virtualbox.org/wiki/Downloads